BitGlad1/Tichex-doc/docs/upgrade-node.md

 *NOTE*: If you have issues at this step, please check that you have the latest stable version of GO installed.
 :::

-See the [testnet repo](https://github.com/cosmos/testnets) for details on which version is needed for which public testnet, and the [Gaia release page](https://github.com/cosmos/Gaia/releases) for details on each release.

 Your full node has been cleanly upgraded!

 ## Upgrade Genesis File